Wroclaw the city of over 350 Dwarves

 - Irtek, specialist in Lower Silesia

-If you wish to travel to Wroclaw? be prepared to catch all these cuties.
+If you wish to travel to Wroclaw? be ready to catch-all these cuties.
 You can avail the dwarves map online or a booklet sold in the city.

 Use the online map here for rapid access!